WSSHL/network-data-analysis-coursework/README.md

 **Repository purpose:** code and outputs for the coursework submission.

 ## How to run

-Put `CW_CODE.ipynb` and the `datasets/` folder in the same parent folder.
+Create a folder called `datasets` and put all csv file in it Put `CW_CODE.ipynb` and the `datasets/` folder in the same parent folder.
 In other words, the notebook and the datasets folder should sit side by side, for example:

 ```text